SanketDeshmukh007/Golden-Insights/README.md

-# Gold Price Prediction using Random Forest Regression
+# Golden Insights: Forecasting Gold Prices with Machine Learning

 ## Overview
 Gold Price Prediction is a machine learning project aimed at forecasting the price of gold based on historical data.
 The project utilizes a Random Forest Regression algorithm to make predictions.
 The dataset used in this project is sourced from Kaggle, comprising 2290 rows and 6 columns, including date and various financial indicators such as S&P 500 index, gold price, oil price, silver price, and EUR/USD exchange rate.